McBen/IITCPluginKit_Example/docs/3-the-calculation.md

 }
 ```

-To make things easy we assume that these geolines are straight lines.
-This is not correct and may lead to some error for long polylines.
+For simplicity, we treat these (Geodesic) Curved lines as straight lines.
+This isn't technically correct and may introduce small errors for very long polylines, but it saves computation and is imperceptible to most users.

-But it saves a bunch of calculation stuff and most people won't hardly ever recognize it.
-"closedPoint" calculates the point on the line a to b which is closest to x.
-"distance2" returns the squared 2d-distance between two points.
+`closedPoint()` calculates the closest point on line segment a-b to point x. `distance2()` returns the squared 2D distance between two points.

-One last thing: lets replace the constant "40" in findHackablePortals with a more descripting word.
+Finally, let's replace the hard-coded value `40` in `findHackablePortals()` with a named constant:

 ```typescript
 if (closestPoint && position.distanceTo(closestPoint) <= HACK_RANGE)